This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 At 2 years, your child may be ready to start using the toilet.
-He will need to be able to stay dry for about 2 hours at a time before you can start toilet training.
-He will also need to know when he is wet and dry, and when he needs to have a bowel movement.
-He also needs to be able to pull his pants down and back up.
+He or she will need to be able to stay dry for about 2 hours at a time before you can start toilet training.
+Your child will need to know when he or she is wet and dry.
+Your child also needs to know when he or she needs to have a bowel movement.
+He or she also needs to be able to pull his or her pants down and back up.
 You can help your child get ready for toilet training.
 Read books with your child about how to use the toilet.
-Take him into the bathroom with a parent or older brother or sister.
-Let him practice sitting on the toilet with his clothes on.
+Take him or her into the bathroom with a parent or older brother or sister.
+Let your child practice sitting on the toilet with his or her clothes on.

 - Play with your child.
 This will help your child develop social skills, motor skills, and speech.

 - Take your child to play groups or activities.
 Let your child play with other children.
-This will help him grow and develop.
-Do not expect him to share his toys.
-He may also have trouble sitting still for long periods of time, such as to hear a story read aloud.
+This will help him or her grow and develop.
+Do not expect your child to share his or her toys.
+He or she may also have trouble sitting still for long periods of time, such as to hear a story read aloud.

 - Respect your child's fear of strangers.
 It is normal for your child to be afraid of strangers at this age.
-Do not force him to talk or play with people he does not know.
-At 2 years, he will sometimes want to be independent, but he may also cling to you around strangers.
+Do not force your child to talk or play with people he or she does not know.
+At 2 years, your child will sometimes want to be independent, but he or she may also cling to you around strangers.

 - Help your child feel safe.
 Your child may become afraid of the dark at 2 years.
-He may want you to check under his bed or in the closet.
+He or she may want you to check under his or her bed or in the closet.
 It is normal for your child to have these fears.
-He may cling to an object, such as a blanket or a stuffed animal.
-He may carry the object with him and want to keep it with him when he sleeps.
+He or she may cling to an object, such as a blanket or a stuffed animal.
+Your child may carry the object with him or her and want to hold it when he or she sleeps.

 What you need to know about your child's next well child visit:

-Your child's healthcare provider will tell you when to bring him in again.
+Your child's healthcare provider will tell you when to bring him or her in again.
 The next well child visit is usually at 2½ years (30 months).
-Contact your child's healthcare provider if you have questions or concerns about his health or care before the next visit.
-Your child may need catch-up doses of the hepatitis B, DTaP, HiB, pneumococcal, polio, MMR, or chickenpox vaccine.
-Remember to take your child in for a yearly flu vaccine.
+Contact your child's healthcare provider if you have questions or concerns about your child's health or care before the next visit.
+Your child may need vaccines at the next well child visit.
+Your provider will tell you which vaccines your child needs and when your child should get them.